Ricky Gervais: Stand-up comedy

 Gervais's fourth show was entitled Science, and commenced with an eleven-date tour in August 2009 at the Scottish Exhibition and Conference Centre in Glasgow.
 The DVD was released on 15 November 2010.
 In November 2009, he headlined the sixth annual New York Comedy Festival at Carnegie Hall.
 In 2013, Gervais announced that his next stand-up show would be called Humanity.
 In December 2014, he said he was too busy to do the tour due to producing two films.
 In May 2016, Gervais performed stand-up in London, starting with some low key warm-ups with cast members from Derek.
 He said: "Finally, I'm going to do some stand-up.
 The first in about six years if you don't count hosting the Golden Globes".

 He continued his Humanity show throughout 2017 and into 2018.
 He appeared at SF Sketchfest as part of the tour, which devoted a night in honour of him, alongside comedic legend and mentor Christopher Guest.
 His next tour and Netflix special SuperNature was announced in late 2018, where Gervais warned people not to travel to see "work in progress" as it would be a "shambles".
 SuperNature shows continued through 2019 and 2020.
 Following significant cancellations and postponements as a result of the COVID-19 pandemic, the SuperNature tours resumed in August 2021.
 SuperNature received criticism for jokes about transgender people.
 It won the Best Stand-Up Show at the National Comedy Awards.
-In May 2023, in the world-wide tour of his comedy special, Armageddon, he was reported to have a earned £1.41 million for a single stand-up gig, at the Hollywood Bowl, the highest-grossing one-off gig ever by a British comedian.
+In May 2023, in the world-wide tour of his comedy special, Armageddon, he was reported to have an earned £1.41 million for a single stand-up gig, at the Hollywood Bowl, the highest-grossing one-off gig ever by a British comedian.
 The show was released on Netflix on 25 December 2023 but faced controversy for making a joke about cancer patients.
 The special later won for "Best Performance in Stand-Up Comedy on Television" at the 81st Golden Globe Awards, but Gervais didn't attend the ceremony.